home | what's new | other sitescontact | about

 Viktor Frankl endured, for years, some of the worst atrocity imaginable, and yet he rose above the temptation to lash out and take on a victimhood mentality.
 This is more than "I'll be better when my environment is better."

-We all look forward to the congenial climes of Summerland, but we need to be able to trust ourselves to exhibit the right frame of mind at all times, even in times of great distress, even if the Nazis are insulting us and beating us like cattle.
+We all look forward to the congenial climes of Summerland, but we need to be able to trust ourselves to exhibit the right frame of mind at all times, even in times of great distress, even if the Nazis are insulting us and beating us like cattle, beating us to death.

 This is advanced spirituality, a substantial self-mastery, and not for the faint of heart.
-It's a well-settled evolved maturity that will not be won in a moment.
+It is a well-settled, evolved maturity that will not be won in a moment.

 The answer is, we need to embark upon a practice of “going within.”
 We need to see what we’re made of.
 We need to firmly access the true self and inhabit, as our natural home, that realm of God-linked being.